UISPIN is an RDF-based framework to describe user interfaces for rendering

 The remainder of this overview describes each building block of this architecture in detail and with examples, starting at the bottom layers.

-UISPIN is part of the SPIN Technology Stack that also includes SPIN and SPARQLMotion.
+SWP is part of the SPIN Technology Stack that also includes SPIN and SPARQLMotion.